zorgrian/ubitx/README.md

 ### THE SOFTWARE TOOLS FOR TESTING uBITX

 I have written code based upon this code that helps diagnose problems on the uBITX V4 board that I received.
 I intend to upload these tools to git-hub as soon as I have tidied the code up a little & have time to do this.

+#### For the time being, the following is still true

+As yet I have made no code changes to the 'CEC' firmware, so you may use the hex file, which contains the same functionality as the code is this fork of the repository.
+However, this may change and when the hex file does differ from the source in this fork, I will remove the links below.

 - Now Release Version 1.1 on blog (http://www.hamskey.com)
 - You can download and compiled hex file and uBITX Manager application on release section (https://github.com/phdlee/ubitx/releases)